 Current Students may find detailed registration information, such as instructions, required course lists, etc., on the Portal (log-in required).

-Requirements for the receipt of the degree of Juris Doctor (J.D.) from Southwestern follow.
-Please consult the Student Handbook for additional information.
+Requirements for receiving the degree of Juris Doctor (J.D.) from Southwestern follow.

 - Successful completion of 87 units.
 Credit will not be awarded for a course in which a grade of F is received.
 A student may not graduate with a grade of incomplete on his or her transcript.

-- A cumulative grade point average (GPA) of at least 2.33, calculated on the basis of all work completed at Southwestern.
+- A cumulative grade point average (GPA) of at least 2.33, calculated based on all work completed at Southwestern.

 - Successful completion of all required courses as outlined in the Graduation Requirements found in the Academic Disqualification, Academic Probation, and Academic Improvement Program Policies on the Institutional Policies page.

 - Any student who anticipates graduation but has been academically disqualified and subsequently readmitted to the law school may be required to meet additional requirements as determined by the Admissions and Scholastic Standards Committee.

-Note: With the written approval from the Dean of Students, a Southwestern student may take course work at another law school, and under certain circumstances, as outlined in the Student Handbook, have a maximum of six (6) units counted toward completion of the Juris Doctor degree.
-See Section VII of the Student Handbook for complete details.
+Note: With the written approval from the Dean of Students, a Southwestern student may take course work at another law school, and under certain circumstances, have a maximum of six (6) units counted toward completion of the Juris Doctor degree.
+Please see the Institutional Policies page.

 Academic record verification may be obtained through the Registrar’s Office.
 There is no fee for this service.

 The office cannot verify enrollment beyond the current academic year.
 Enrollment will be verified for the official dates of each semester once a student has completed the registration process.
 Academic record verification will not be provided before the first day of class of the current term.

 Students are verified as full-time if they are registered for 10 or more units, part-time/half-time if they are registered for 8 or 9 units, and less than part-time if they are registered for 7 or fewer units per semester.

 Students may request academic record verifications by completing an Information Request Form.
 Please allow five working days to process requests, except at peak periods when more time is needed.
 Academic record verification will not be released by telephone or fax.

 Transcripts may be requested by completing the Transcript Request form (PDF).